dabear/BearLang/README.md

 BearLang supports a single boolean `and`-operator, using double ampersand(&&)

 ###  Variables
-Every test function supports a variable name as it's first parameter.
+Every test function supports a variable name as its first parameter.
 Variables are accepted only here.
 There is no variable assignment available

 Works:
    ```